International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_2_Certification_Perspective/4_2_5_Processes.md

 Body" should not be misunderstood to refer to an existing organization already granting certificates).

-The certification process is divided into the following three phases:
+The certification follows the same process for all certification profiles in Operational Environment and Component Certification.
+It consists of the following three phases:

 1. Application Phase: The main goal of this stage is the successful start of the IDS evaluation and certification process.